adarshsunil/MQTT/README.md

 cd MQTT
 ```
 ### 2. Build and Run the Docker Containers
-Use Docker Compose to build and run the Mosquitto broker and the MQTT subscriber:
+Use Docker Compose to build and run the Mosquitto broker and the MQTT subscriber under the Subscriber folder:
 ```bash
 sudo docker-compose up -d --build
 ```